andrewangbl/recall-ai-bot/README.md

    - The `autoeditor` module is used to convert the script into one or more Instagram Reel videos.
    - If a script is too long for a single Reel, it's automatically split into multiple parts.

-4. **Upload and Posting** (Upcoming Feature):
+4. **Upload and Posting**:
-   - Generated videos will be uploaded to an AWS S3 bucket.
+   - Generated videos are uploaded to an AWS S3 bucket.
-   - The S3 URLs will then be used to post the videos as Instagram Reels.
+   - The S3 URLs are then used to post the videos as Instagram Reels.

 This automated process allows for efficient creation and distribution of content, transforming YouTube videos into engaging Instagram Reels with minimal manual intervention.